MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/asset-group.md

 **Delete:** Read-only

 ## <a name="enddate"></a>End Date
-The date that the ads in the asset group will expire.
+The date that the asset group will expire.

-If you do not specify an end date, the ads will not expire.
-The end date can be extended to make an asset group's ads eligible for delivery, even after the asset group expires.
+If you do not specify an end date, the asset group will not expire.
+The end date can be extended to make an asset group eligible for delivery, even after the asset group expires.

 The end date is inclusive.
-For example, if you set *End Date* to 12/31/2020, the ads in the asset group will expire at 11:59 PM on 12/31/2020.
+For example, if you set *End Date* to 12/31/2020, the asset group will expire at 11:59 PM on 12/31/2020.
 The time is based on the time zone that you specify at the campaign level.

 **Add:** Optional.
 To set no end date when adding an asset group, do not set this field.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 To delete the current end date and effectively set no end date, set this field to the "delete_value" string.
 When you retrieve the asset group next time, this field will not be set.